-Exploration License Status: Phase I of the exploration license for the Zamzama Exploration License expired on December 14, 2011.
-The Zamzama License expired on February 22, 2016 and DGPC has issued a notice to the operator for the fulfillment of outstanding work obligations stipulated in the Zamzama North PCA within a period of 60 days.
+Exploration License Status: Phase I of the exploration license for the Zamzama North Exploration License expired on December 14, 2011.
+On February 22, 2016 and DGPC has issued a notice to the operator for the fulfillment of outstanding work obligations stipulated in the Zamzama North PCA within a period of 60 days.